Paul Campbell (American football): College football

 Campbell chose not to play professional football and instead competed for the starting role in 1948, and that year, with Layne graduated and Landry at fullback, Campbell became the team's starter.
-Texas, under 2nd year coach Blair Cherry, was projected to win the Southwest Conference in 1949 and started the season ranked #16.
+Texas, under second year coach Blair Cherry, was projected to win the Southwest Conference in 1949 and started the season ranked #16.
 It took Campbell several games to develop as a consistent passer and the team suffered early losses to #2 North Carolina, Oklahoma and then to eventual conference champion SMU.
-Campbell played better with more experience, including a game-winning pass against Baylor, but the team finished a disappointing 6–3–1 including a tie to Texas A&M whom they were expected to beat.
-The Longhorns earned a surprise invitation to the Orange Bowl against 1-loss and #8 ranked Georgia, where they pulled off an upset 41–28 win behind Landry's 107 yards rushing and Campbell's 66 yards passing and 1 touchdown.
+Campbell played better as he gained more experience, including a game-winning pass against Baylor, but the team finished a disappointing 6–3–1, including a tie to Texas A&M whom they were expected to beat.
+The Longhorns earned a surprise invitation to the 1949 Orange Bowl against one-loss and #8 ranked Georgia, where they pulled off an upset 41–28 win behind Landry's 107 yards rushing and Campbell's 66 yards passing and a touchdown.

 In 1949, Campbell was again the starting quarterback for Texas.
-Though Texas posted a disappointing 6-4 record, finishing unranked and without a bowl game invite, Campbell had a stellar season.
+Though Texas posted a disappointing 6-4 record, finishing unranked and without a bowl game invitation, Campbell had a stellar season.
 He set the school record for most yards passing in a single game in a 27–14 defeat of Arkansas that took Texas to the #10 ranking; and set the record for most passing yards in a single season.
 He led Texas to a 20–0 upset of #6 Baylor.
-But the Longhorns lost all the close ones, dropping games to #9 Rice by 2 points, #11 SMU and unranked TCU by 1 point and #3 Oklahoma by 6.
-Campbell earned Honorable Mention All-Southwest Conference recognition and was invited to the 1950 Senior Bowl.
+But the Longhorns lost all the close ones, dropping games to #9 Rice by two points, #11 SMU and unranked TCU by one point and #3 Oklahoma by six.
+Campbell earned 2nd Team All-Southwest Conference recognition and was invited to the 1950 Senior Bowl.

-He finished his career at Texas with a 13–7–1 record and with the second most career passing yards in school history, behind only Layne, a position he'd hold until the early 1980s.
+Campbell finished his career at Texas with a 13–7–1 record and with the second most career passing yards in school history, behind only Layne, a position he would hold until the early 1980s.
+He led the team in offense in both 1948 and 1949.

 To cap off his college career, Campbell was the quarterback for the North team in the inaugural Senior Bowl.
 Campbell completed the most passes in the game, even more than MVP Travis Tidwell, going 18 of 37 for 147 yards, but it was not enough as the Yanks lost, 22–13.
 After the game, it was announced that three Southwest Conference schools, including Texas, would immediately cut off financial support to participants in the game because they accepted the $343 cash reward for playing.
 Though all of the players, including Doak Walker, had completed their eligibility, they were continuing to receive scholarships through the spring 1950 semester.